saralafia/adrl/README.md

 # Enabling the Discovery of Related Research with Spatialized Library Interfaces

-**Goal**: To produce spatialized interfaces that enable users to explore the thematic similarity of research resources by linking existing spatialization techniques to core concepts of spatial information
+**Goal**: To produce spatialized interfaces that enable users to explore the thematic similarity of research resources by linking existing spatialization techniques to [core concepts of spatial information](<http://spatial.ucsb.edu/core-concepts-of-spatial-information/>)

 **Motivation**: To facilitate the discovery of related research resources in the multidisciplinary context of a university library

-**Implementation**: We develop two spatialized views of research resources available through the [Alexandria Digital Research Library](<https://alexandria.ucsb.edu/collections/f3348hkz>).
-The steps we take to do this are detailed as follows.
+**Implementation**: We develop two spatialized views of a collection of masters and doctoral theses available through the [Alexandria Digital Research Library](<https://alexandria.ucsb.edu/collections/f3348hkz>)

 ## Preprocessing
 ### Harvesting metadata